Indian police say 4 suspected rebels killed in Kashmir - NewsBreak

 Suspect arrested in killing of UN peacekeeper in Lebanon

-BEIRUT (AP) — The Lebanese army has arrested a suspect in the killing earlier this month of a U.N. peacekeeper from Ireland who died when his convoy was shot at in southern Lebanon, officials said Tuesday.
+The Lebanese army has arrested a suspect in the killing earlier this month of a U.N. peacekeeper from Ireland who died when his convoy was shot at in southern Lebanon, officials said Tuesday.
 The area of the Dec.
-14 shooting attack, near the southern town of...
+14 shooting attack, near the southern town of Al-Aqbiya, is a center of support for the Lebanese militant Hezbollah group, which has denied any role in the killing.
+Hezbollah spokeswoman Rana Sahili said on Friday that the Lebanese army arrested the suspect “in cooperation with Hezbollah,” and that he wasn’t a member of the militant group.
+Two Lebanese security officials confirmed...

 Pakistan arrests suspects linked to bombing in Islamabad